Signed in as:

 -Travel Planning, Tax Accounting and Insurance

-John Axelrod is CMO Artistic Director, with over 25 years of international orchestras and opera conducting experience.
+John Axelrod is CMO Artistic Director, with over 25 years experience of international orchestras and opera conducting and teaching.

 Confidence requires trust and vice versa.
 Conductors Trusting Conductors.
 Contact CMO with your questions and comments.